 3. You don’t need to fill up your water bottle as often as a water glass because the capacity is greater.

 Of course, drinking lots of water is hugely important for breastfeeding mamas, so the easier you can make it on yourself, the better!

 3. Something Pretty to Wear

-Pamper yourself when you can!
+Pamper yourself a little when you can.
 Pick out a lovely robe, a flowy dress, or some soft pajamas as a treat.
-Just make sure that whatever you choose is also very comfortable.
+Just make sure that whatever you choose is also very comfortable and practical.

-I learned about Earth Mama Angel Baby products during my pregnancy, and decided to give them a try.
+I learned about Earth Mama Organics products during my pregnancy, and decided to give them a try.
 Little did I know how much I would come to rely on them once Jack arrived!

 The ingredients are pure and of the highest quality, and it shows in how well the products work!

 Most conventional pads are loaded with toxins and chemicals, and that doesn’t seem ideal for the healing process to me!

 I used the Seventh Generation pads throughout my postpartum recovery and was very happy with how well they worked.